 5.5 (W) x 10.5 (H) x 3.25 (D) inches; (140 x 267 x 83 mm)

 Polycarbonate UL listed general-purpose Optional NEMA 4X, IP 65 water-resistant, (only available without built-in horn)

 Low Annual Operation Cost

 The Universal Gas Detector is designed to operate totally stand-alone.
-Just mount it to the wall near the risk site and plug in the wall wart regulated power supply into any 115VAC 60 Hz outlet or 220VAC 50 Hz outlet and you’re up and monitoring.
-The built-in horn and LED alarm indicators quickly alert personnel to a hazardous condition.
+Just mount it to the wall near the risk site, plug it into any 115VAC 60 Hz outlet or 220VAC 50 Hz outlet using the included power supply cord, and the Monitor will begin measuring gas levels after a brief warmup period.
+The built-in horn and LED alarm indicators quickly alert personnel to hazardous conditions.
 It also has individual alarm and fault relays for connecting remote alarms or control and the analog 4-20mA output provides continuous data to remote PLC and SCADA systems.

 Continually supervised electronics

-The Universal Gas Detector detectors “smart” circuitry is continuously supervised 24-7 and should a system error occur, the detectors analog output and fault relay immediately alerts control room personnel to the problem.
+The Universal Gas Detectors’ “smart” circuitry is continuously supervised 24-7 and should a system error occur, the detector’s analog output and fault relay immediately alert control room personnel to the problem.
 A dedicated microcontroller built directly into the sensor allows you to remove from it the transmitter for all routine calibration and maintenance.
 Calibration data is directly entered into the sensor electronics and then transferred to the transmitter once it’s plugged in.